 It's also a great general flavor-enhancer that you can sneak into a variety of dishes—try adding a spoonful to homemade veggie burgers, vegetarian chili, and soups, vegetarian casseroles or vegetarian stuffing.

 03 of 06

 One versatile staple of the bulk bin is yellow, flaky nutritional yeast.
-Similar to brewers yeast, nutritional yeast has a cheesy, nutty flavor and a healthy dose of Vitamin B12.
+Similar to brewers yeast, nutritional yeast has a cheesy, nutty flavor.

 04 of 06